percona/pmm/docs/setting-up/client/postgresql.md

 ### Running custom queries

-The Postgres exporter can run custom queries to add new metrics not provided by default.
+The PostgreSQL exporter can run custom queries to add new metrics not provided by default.
 Those custom queries must be defined in the `/usr/local/percona/pmm2/collectors/custom-queries/postgresql` in the same host where the exporter is running.
 There are 3 directories inside it:
     - high-resolution/   - every 5 seconds